-There are several smart classrooms and other multi-media conference rooms under the domain of Arts & Humanities.
-Smart classrooms are equipped with projectors, wall panel control/outlets for connecting laptops/other devices, and automatic screens.
-The Music Department contains smart boards within some of their smart rooms.
+Arts and Humanities hosts several smart classrooms and other multi-media conference rooms.
+Smart classrooms are equipped with projectors, wall panel controls, laptop/device connection outlets, and automatic screens.
+Within some of their smart rooms, the Music Department contains smart boards.
 For a list of smart rooms available to your department, contact your Technology Coordinator.

 How to Use Your Smart Classroom: Windows OS